sermon: God the Father (Part 2)

-Martin Collins, focusing upon the unique relationship between God the Father and God the Son, reveals that Christ provided us a sterling example of how we must submit to the Father's Will, conforming to His perfect standard of goodness.
+Jesus Christ provided us a sterling example of how we must submit to the Father's will, conforming to His perfect standard of goodness.
 God's Fatherhood extends to Christ, Christ's disciples, and the world at large.
 Throughout Christ's life, the relationship between Him and His Father exemplified perfect, reciprocal, unconditional love- providing a perfect template of the kind of relationship we aspire to attain as future members of the God family.
 Through Christ's supreme sacrifice, we are enabled to become begotten members of God's family, led and motivated by God's Holy Spirit.
-We must emulate our Elder Brother's example of yielding unconditionally to our Father's will, becoming a benefit or blessing to humanity at large, all potential sons of God.
+We must emulate Christ's example of yielding unconditionally to our Father's will, becoming a benefit or blessing to humanity at large, all potential sons of God.
 Bearing the name of God should motivate us to want to conform to the perfection of God the Father.

 Ten times in his epistles, Paul greets the churches with a statement that succinctly expresses the effect of the efforts of the Father and His Son.
 I will begin with his greeting: